olisonsturm/FitOffice/README.md

 # FitOffice

-Thank you for your support ❤️❤️

-## Description

-The original FitOffice App from DHBW Ravensburg
+The original FitOffice@DHBW App.
+Made with ❤️ at DHBW Ravensburg.

 ## ERROR
   1. If you are facing [The current Flutter SDK version is 3.10.6.
 Because login_flutter_app depends on get >=4.6.6 <5.0.0-beta.1 which requires Flutter SDK version >=3.13.0, version solving failed.].
      [Solution]: run flutter upgrade to upgrade your flutter sdk to the latest.
 Make sure to have an active internet connection.